 9.5 Should any other defects of title occur, Articles 9.1 to 9.3 apply accordingly.
 Customer shall not have any other or further claims for defect of title to be asserted against HUECK or HUECK’s vicarious agents.

 10.1 Unless otherwise agreed in these terms and conditions, including the following provisions, the liability of HUECK for a breach of contractual and non-contractual duties is determined by the pertinent statutory provisions.

-b) for damages arising from the breach of a fundamental contractual duty; in this event, however, the liability of HUECK to compensate for damages is limited to the foreseeable damages that would typically have occurred.
-Deemed to be a fundamental contractual duty for this purpose is an obligation without which proper performance of the contract would be impossible and on the performance ofwhich the other party relies and is entitled to rely.
+- b) for damages arising from the not immaterial breach of a fundamental contractual duty; in this event, however, the liability of HUECK to compensate for damages is limited to the foreseeable damages that would typically have occurred.
+Deemed to be a fundamental contractual duty for this purpose is an obligation without which proper performance of the contract would be impossible and on the performance of which the contractual partner regularly relies and is entitled to rely.

 10.3 All other claims of the Customer based on contract or tort are excluded.
 For this reason, HUECK is not liable for damage that did not occur to the goods delivered themselves; HUECK is similarly not liable for lost profits or other economic loss of the Customer.